Pomax/CFF-glyphlet-fonts/binaries/README.md

-  customfont.otf  - OpenType font with embedded CFF data block customfont.ttx  - The .otf unpacked to human-readable XML by TTX customfont.woff - WOFF-wrapped version of Customfont.otf
+  customfont.otf  - OpenType font with embedded CFF data block customfont.ttx  - The .otf unpacked to human-readable XML by TTX customfont.woff - WOFF-wrapped version of Customfont.otf test.html       - a test page that tries to apply the .otf and .woff

   The "with GSUB" dir contains the same files as generated with GSUB ligature substitution baked in; the font does not implement